-Pâte brisée is ‘broken pastry’ in that the flour and very cold fat (butter and/or lard) are cut into each other before adding water, creating pockets of air formed when baking.
-The trick is to not overwork it but if you give up you can buy it ready made in the refrigerated section of a French supermarket (the cheap ones aen’t always very good).
+Pâte brisée ‘broken pastry’, gets its name from the fact that the flour and very cold fat (butter and/or lard) are cut into each other before adding water.
+This creates pockets of air that form when baking.
+The trick is to not overwork it.
+If you finally give up you can buy it readymade (the cheap ones aren’t always that great.)

 Variations on pâte brisée include